-He has recorded three albums with the Cleveland Symphonic Winds under the direction of Frederick Fennell and a compact disk of the music of Villa-Lobos with the Quintet of the Americas as well as recordings with the Saxophone Sinfonia, Philharmonia Virtuosi, New York Solisti, Paul Winter Consort, North-South Consonance, and the New Sousa Band.
-His most recent recordings include Quiet City, a chamber music CD including premiere recordings of works by Ornstein, Lunde and Harltey, as well as Breathing Lessons, a CD of new works for saxophone quartet.
-Earlier recordings include an environmental-jazz CD of solo improvisations, the newly discovered classical saxophone concerto of the 19th-century American composer Caryl Florio, and his solo CD, Vintage Saxophones Revisited, featuring the premiere recording of Cowell's Hymn and Fuguing Tune #18.
-Recent recordings include works for saxophone and orchestra by Bernhard Heiden, Maurice Whitney, Alfred Reed, and Sabine Pautza and a solo work by Robert Martin.
-A specialist on the soprano saxophone, he is the founder and leader of the New Hudson Quartet, which has performed concertos of Calvin Hampton and Nicolas Flagello, and recently released two CDs of American music,Quartet at the Crossroads, and Breathing Lessons on the Parma and Naxos labels.
+He has recorded three albums with the Cleveland Symphonic Winds under the direction of Frederick Fennell, a CD of the music of Villa-Lobos with the Quintet of the Americas, and recordings with the Saxophone Sinfonia, Philharmonia Virtuosi, New York Solisti, Paul Winter Consort, North-South Consonance, and the New Sousa Band.
+His most recent recordings include Quiet City, a chamber music CD including premiere recordings of works by Ornstein, Lunde, and Harltey; and Breathing Lessons, a CD of new works for saxophone quartet.
+Earlier recordings include an environmental-jazz CD of solo improvisations; the newly discovered classical saxophone concerto of the 19th-century American composer Caryl Florio; and his solo CD, Vintage Saxophones Revisited, featuring the premiere recording of Cowell's Hymn and Fuguing Tune #18.
+A specialist on the soprano saxophone, he is the founder and leader of the New Hudson Quartet, which has performed concertos of Calvin Hampton and Nicolas Flagello, and recently released two CDs of American music: Quartet at the Crossroads, and Breathing Lessons on the Parma and Naxos labels.